mikessh/vdjtools-doc/sphinx/preprocess.rst

 ^^^^^^^^^^

-Down-samples a list of clonotype abundance tables by randomly selecting a pre-defined number of reads.
+Down-samples a list of clonotype abundance tables by randomly selecting a pre-defined number of reads or clonotypes.
 This routine could be useful for

 -  normalizing samples for further highly-sensitive comparison
 -  speeding up computation / decreasing file size and memory footprint.